 Reentry Court

 The Reentry Court was formed in 2013 as a result of AB 109, known as “Public Safety Realignment,” under which many offenders who would normally be sentenced to state prison are instead sentenced to serve their prison term in county jail.
-The court is a collaboration between the District Attorney’s Office, the Public Defender’s Office, the Probation Department, Volunteers of America, the Sheriff’s Home Detention Program and the Sacramento Superior Court.
+The court is a collaboration between the District Attorney’s Office, the Public Defender’s Office, the Probation Department, the Sheriff’s Home Detention Program and the Sacramento Superior Court.